-Carcinoma is the name given to cancers that start in epithelial cells.
-These cells make up the epithelium, which is the tissue that lines the surfaces inside and outside your body.
+Carcinoma is the name given to a group of cancers that start in epithelial cells.
+These cells make up the tissue that lines the surfaces inside and outside your body.

-This includes the outside surface of your skin and internal organs.
+This tissue, called the epithelium, is found on the outside surfaces of your skin and internal organs.
 It also includes the inside of hollow organs, like your digestive tract and blood vessels.

 Most common subtypes of carcinoma